skip to content

 Type of Creative Commons licence.
 All capitals, no hyphen.

-A hyphen is used only if there’s a clause relating to the licence, for example a non-commercial open licence would be ‘CC BY-NC’.
+A non-commercial open licence would be ‘CC BY-NC’.

 Creative Commons attribution licence (CC BY)